 The element Germain evokes the first name of the first inhabitant of Rimouski, Germain Lepage, father of René Lepage, sieur de Sainte-Claire, who acquired, in 1694, the seigneury of Rimouski originally granted to Augustin Rouer de Villeray and La Cardonnière, in 1688.
 As for Rimouski, taken from the name of the river which crosses the territory and which is mentioned in 1688, in the deed of concession of the fief and seigneury of Rimouski and Saint-Barnabé, it dates back, according to Monsignor Laflèche, to a Mi'kmaq word, animouski in the language of the Saulteaux, from animousk, dog, and ki or gi, remains.
 Source:welcome to rimouski city

 Among the most common surnames in Quebec, the Lepage surname comes from 122th rank, well after Tremblay (1), Gagnon (2), Roy (3), Côté (4), Bouchard (5), Gauthier (6), Morin (7), Lavoie (8), Fortin (9), Dubé (24) .................
 Soucy (239).

 15- Lepage Bakeries: History

-Lepage Bakeries, well known in New England, was founded in Lewiston, Maine, in 1903 by a native of Ile-d'Orléans: François-Régis Lepage (son of François-Xavier Lepage and Vitaline Lepage) .
-FX Lepage was born on 13 March 1873 in St-François, IO and married Vitaline Giguère on January 24 1898 in St-François, IO He died in 1949.
-The company Lepage Bakeries celebrates this year (2003) its centenary of foundation.
+The Lepage Bakeries company, well known in New England, was founded in Lewiston, Maine, in 1903 by a native Quebecer from Ile-d'Orléans: François-Régis Lepage (son of François-Xavier Lepage and Vitaline Lepage) .
+FX Lepage was born on March 13, 1873 in St-François, IO and maria Vitaline Giguère on January 24, 1898 in St-François, IO He died in 1949.
+The Lepage Bakeries company is celebrating its centenary this year (2003).